dotnet/AspNetCore.Docs/aspnetcore/includes/bind7.md

 In the preceding code, by default, changes to the JSON configuration file after the app has started are read.

-An options class can be used with a generic parameter for the `get<>` method because bind allows generics and the concretion of an abstract class.
+An options class can be used with a generic parameter for the `Get<T>` method because bind allows generics.
+Bind also allows the concretion of an abstract class.
 Consider the following code which uses the abstract class `SomethingWithAName`:

 [!code-csharp[](~/fundamentals/configuration/index/samples/8.x/ConfigSample/Options/NameTitleOptions.cs?name=snippet)]